cortesi/ra/docs/spec.md

 ## Search

-Search operates in three phases:
+Search operates in five phases:

-1. **Candidate retrieval**: Query the Tantivy index for up to `candidate_limit` results ranked by BM25.
+1. **Candidate retrieval**: Query the Tantivy index for up to `limit × 5` results ranked by BM25.

+2. **Normalization**: For multi-tree searches, normalize scores per tree so each tree's best result gets a score of 1.0.

-2. **Elbow cutoff**: Detect the natural boundary where relevance drops.
+3. **Elbow cutoff**: Detect the natural boundary where relevance drops.
 Cut results when the score ratio between adjacent results falls below `cutoff_ratio`.
+Hard cap at `max_candidates`.

-3. **Hierarchical aggregation**: When multiple sibling chunks match and their count meets `aggregation_threshold`, merge them into their parent chunk.
+4. **Hierarchical aggregation**: When multiple sibling chunks match and their count meets `aggregation_threshold`, merge them into their parent chunk.
 This cascades up the hierarchy.

+5. **Final limit**: Truncate results to `limit`.

 After aggregation, any result whose ancestor also appears in results is filtered out.